When you need to contact me for any reason, these are the most effective ways to get in touch in a reasonable amount of

 - By email to powell@powellburkeLCSW.com.
 This email account can be configured to send and receive secure, encrypted messages.
 I will encrypt messages I send whenever there is the possibility of your private and confidential information being discussed.
 If you have never received an encrypted email from me, and need to send to send me something encrypted, just get in touch.
 If you are in an environment where you need or prefer that secure email be used at all times, please let me know.

-If you wish to communicate with me by normal email or normal text message, please read the information below regarding Third Party Access to Communications regarding the potential confidentiality risks of doing so.
+If you wish to communicate with me by normal email or normal text message, please read the information below about Electronic Communication regarding the potential confidentiality risks of doing so.
 I will verify with you in our first correspondence that you understand the benefits, risks, and limitations of confidentiality.
 Your reply and use of email acknowledges that you accept these limitations.

 If you need to send me a document containing private and confidential information, you may send it encrypted via email.
 All other documents can be sent as attachments via standard email.
 I do not send or receive documents via traditional fax.

 I am sometimes asked to connect on social media.
 However, to protect your confidentiality, I usually cannot accept connections.